 Federal law does not require dealers to conduct a background check if a firearm purchaser presents a state permit to purchase or possess firearms that meets certain conditions.3 As a result, handgun purchase certificate holders and concealed weapons permit holders in Nebraska are exempt from the federal background check requirement when purchasing a handgun.4 (Note, however, that people who have become prohibited from possessing firearms may continue to hold state permits to purchase or permit firearms if the state fails to remove these permits in a timely fashion.)

 Nebraska law requires persons wishing to obtain handguns through private sellers (non-firearms dealers) to first obtain a handgun certificate or a concealed handgun permit, which requires a background check.5 Nebraska does not require private sellers (sellers who are not licensed dealers) to initiate a background check when transferring a long gun.
-See our Private Sales policy summary.
+See our Universal Background Check policy summary.

 - Neb.
 Rev. Stat. §§ 69-2403, 69-2409, 69-2410, 69-2411, 69-2431.